vfile/vfile-sort/readme.md

 ## API

-This package exports the following identifiers: `sort`.
+This package exports the identifier `sort`.
 There is no default export.

 ### `sort(file)`

 Sort messages in the given [vfile][].

+## Types

+This package is fully typed with [TypeScript][].
+It exports no additional types.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

 ## Contribute